UWASL/dedup-bench/README.md

 # Running dedup-bench
 This section describes how to run dedup-bench.
-## Automated Run - 8 KB chunks
+## Preconfigured Run - 8 KB chunks
 We have created scripts to run dedup-bench with an 8KB average chunk size on any given dataset.
 These commands run all the CDC techniques shown in the VectorCDC paper from FAST 2025.
-Replace `<path_to_dataset>` with the path to the random dataset you previously created.
+Replace `<path_to_dataset>` with the directory of the random dataset you previously created / any other dataset of your choice.

 ```
   cd <dedup_bench_repo_dir>/build/